wpdas/near-social-bridge/README.md

 **testnet:** Use `wendersonpires.testnet/widget/NearSocialBridgeCore` while creating your application using the testnet environment.

-And that's basically it.
-Again, remember that once your application is running inside the BOS Component, if it is making requests, you must handle each one of them inside the BOS Component, otherwise the unhandled requests will fail.
+Remember that once your application is running inside the BOS Component, if it is making requests, you must handle each one of them inside the BOS Component, otherwise the unhandled requests will fail.

-## Good to know

-### Server-Side Rendering

-SSR is supported starting with version 1.3.0!

 ## Testing the Application Inside a Local Viewer